 Use a Third Party Vendor

-SODA has a list of recommended third party vendors (SUNet login required) that can create the captions for you.
+SODA has a list of recommended third-party vendors (SUNet login required) that can create the captions for you.
 Some are as low as $0.25 per minute for an automatic transcript (without timestamp or human review) and $1.50 per video minute for a full caption.
 Simply upload or submit your video to one of these vendors, choose from various options, and the results will be sent to you.
-The vendors will also give you access to the editor, and you can upload a thesaurus of domain specific terms (e.g. latin plant names).
-Most vendors promise between 95-99% accuracy, and it's always worthwhile to take at least one passthrough of the output to ensure it's up to standard.
+The vendors will also give you access to the editor, and you can upload a thesaurus of domain-specific terms (e.g. Latin plant names).
+Though most vendors promise between 95-99% accuracy, it's always worthwhile to take at least one passthrough of the output to ensure it's up to standard.

 Use an external tool to create a transcript file to then upload to YouTube